codatio/codat-docs/docs/integrations/accounting/sage200/accounting-sage200-setup.md

 - For the question 'Desktop or Web Application' select '_Web_'.
 - For the question 'Redirect URL(s)' enter: `https://sage200cloud.codat.io/oauth/callback`

-:::Caution Balance sheets in Sage 200's sandbox data
+:::caution Balance sheets in Sage 200's sandbox data

 If you link a Codat test company to one of the [Sage sandbox accounts](https://developer.sage.com/api/payments/test-in-sandbox.html#testing), the balance sheet dataset will fail to sync, and shows the status `ValidationError`.
 This is because the dataset fails Codat's checks, which make sure that a balance sheet balances, that is, net assets are equal to equity.
 :::

-:::Note Tax rates on line items
+:::note Tax rates on line items
 Due to a Sage 200cloud limitation, tax rates on line items for invoices, credit notes, bills, and bill credit notes appear differently to other integrations.
 For more information, see [Sage 200cloud limitations](/sage200-limitations).
 :::